Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 A Lifetime of Limes, All Grown Organically

-When it’s placed in any sun-soaked area, the Key Lime Tree thrives and delivers delicious, unmatched flavor.
+And the Key Lime Tree thrives and delivers delicious, unmatched flavor.
 As the chillier months roll in, you can place your Key Lime Tree in a container and bring it indoors.
-Indoor and outdoor growth – is there anything more effortless?
 This versatile, adaptable pick is a must-have and imparts a bold, tropical aroma to your favorite space, in or out.
+Its small, portable size boasts a high yield of deliciously tart Key Limes.

 Key Lime Tree - USDA Organic Pollination